kkinnear/zprint/README.md

 * Java properties for individual option map values

 You can invoke the function `(configure-all!)` at any time to cause zprint to re-examine the above information.
-It will add any additional information found in these three areas to information already in the internal options map.
-In particular, it will not forget information specified in prior calls to `set-options!`.
+It will delete any current configuration and rebuild it from the information available at that time.

 You can add configuration information by: